yahiaprt/MyDiabetes/README.md

 #### Redistribution

 Additionally to the permissions, conditions and limitations of the GPLv3, the permission for redistribution must be manually requested in advance.
 This ensures that neither the original software or any fork will be affected negatively by terms and conditions like the [Google Play Developer Distribution Agreement](https://play.google.com/about/developer-distribution-agreement.html).
-If you plan to redistribute this software, please contact the maintainer at [diaguard.de@gmail.com](mailto:diaguard.de@gmail.com).
+If you plan to redistribute this software, please contact the maintainer at [mysiaberes@gmail.com](mailto:diaguard.de@gmail.com).

 #### License

-    Copyright (C) 2013-2020 Philipp Fahlteich
+    Copyright (C) 2013-2020 Yahia Prt

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by